estruyf/blog-content/content/posts/2022-05-05-how-to-callback-to-your-extension-from-outside-vs-code.md

 ---
-title: How to callback to your extension from outside VS Code
+title: "How to callback to your extension from outside VS Code"
-longTitle: How to callback to your extension from outside Visual Studio Code
+longTitle: "How to callback to your extension from outside Visual Studio Code"
-description: In this article, Elio explains how you can create a callback URL that triggers your extension.
-This allows you to process files, open web pages, and more
+description: "In this article, Elio explains how you can create a callback URL that triggers your extension.
+This allows you to process files, open web pages, and more"
-date: 2022-05-05T09:36:14.505Z
+date: "2022-05-05T09:36:14.505Z"
-lastmod: 2022-05-05T09:36:14.892Z
+lastmod: "2022-05-05T09:36:14.892Z"
-preview: /social/fec04b61-b30f-4d75-bd41-9b999d3dbddb.png
+preview: "/social/6a58f044-2e48-4b84-9c34-a34d7effd423.png"
 draft: false
 comments: true
 tags:
-  - Development
+  - "Development"
-  - VSCode
+  - "VSCode"
-type: post
+type: "post"
-slug: /callback-extension-vscode/
+slug: "/callback-extension-vscode/"
 ---

 While creating the authentication provider, I discovered a helpful handler in the Visual Studio Code API, which allows you to handle system-wide URIs and callback into your extension.